Understanding Work Visas: A Simple Explanation

 Occupation Lists

 Understanding which list applies to your visa type is essential, as your occupation must appear on the correct list before you can apply.
-Use the table below to ensure you refer to the correct Occupation List correlating to your desired visa.
+Use the list below to ensure you refer to the correct Occupation List correlating to your desired visa subclass.

 Choosing the Right Pathway